 For the Dough:

-- 2 cups flour (all-purpose)
+2 cups all-purpose flour

 1 teaspoon salt

-- 1/2 cup water (or more, as necessary)
+1/2 cup water, or more, as necessary

 For the Blueberry Filling:

 1/2 cup sugar

-- 1/2 teaspoon cinnamon
+1/2 teaspoon cinnamon

-- 1 tablespoon corn starch
+1 tablespoon cornstarch

 Make the Dough

-- In a large bowl, mix together flour and salt.
-Add egg(s) and enough water to make a medium-soft dough.
+In a large bowl, mix together flour and salt.
+Add the egg and enough water to make a medium-soft dough.

 Knead in a stand mixer or by hand until smooth.
 But don't overwork the dough because it will become tough.

-Halve the dough and cover with plastic wrap and let rest for at least 10 minutes.
+Halve the dough and cover with plastic wrap and let rest for at least 30 minutes.

 Prepare the Filling